Middle East and North African Studies (Concentration)

 SPAN/MENA 324 | Al-Andalus and Its Diasporas: From the Middle Ages to the Present (no prerequisite when taught in English) |

-- A Study Abroad program that focuses on the Middle East or North Africa in or outside the region;
+- A Study Abroad program that focuses on the Middle East or North Africa in or outside the region

-- Internship at a non-governmental or governmental organization that focuses on the Middle East or North Africa;
+- Internship at a non-governmental or governmental organization that focuses on the Middle East or North Africa

-- Research project, or internship related to or conducted within the MENA region;
+- Research project, or internship related to or conducted within the MENA region

-- Community work in areas with predominantly Middle Eastern populations outside the MENA region;
+- Community work in areas with predominantly Middle Eastern populations outside the MENA region

-IV.
 A Note on Prerequisites

 Code | Title |